-After an introduction by the Matron and her committee the bride and her bridal train were led into the room covered and took their pace on the stage before being unveiled and the ceremony began properly.
+After an introduction by the Matron and her committee, the bride and her bridal train were led into the room covered and took their place on the stage before being unveiled and the ceremony began properly.

 Precious looked beautiful and attentive as the Matrons and family members gave her and the gathering advice on how to build a long and happy life as a married couple.